Tenure-Track Investigator, NIA

-The National Institute on Aging (NIA), Intramural Research Program (IRP), a major research component of the National Institutes of Health (NIH) and the Department of Health and Human Services (DHHS), is recruiting a Tenure-Track Investigator (Epidemiology) within the Longitudinal Studies Section (LSS) of the Translational Gerontology Branch (TGB), in Baltimore, MD.
-The position includes an attractive set-up package and operating budget, as well as access to comprehensive NIA core facilities and to the unique and extensive resources of the NIH.
+The National Institute on Aging (NIA), Intramural Research Program (IRP), a major research component of the National Institutes of Health (NIH) in the Department of Health and Human Services (DHHS), is seeking applications from talented and highly motivated individuals for a Tenure-Track Investigator position in the Laboratory of Epidemiology and Population Sciences (LEPS), https://www.nia.nih.gov/research/labs/leps, located at the Biomedical Research Center (BRC) in Baltimore, MD.
+The position includes the opportunity to develop a new epidemiology research group with an attractive start-up package and operating budget, including access to comprehensive NIA core facilities and to the unique and extensive resources of the NIH.

 Salary is commensurate with experience and accomplishments.
-A full Civil Service package of benefits (including retirement, health, life and long-term care insurance, Thrift Savings Plan, etc.) is available.
-NIA may be able to pay relocation expenses.
-All employees of the Federal Government are subject to the conflict of interest statutes and regulations, including the Standards of Ethical Conduct.
-Additional information regarding the NIA, IRP is available at the following website: www.irp.nia.nih.gov.
+A full package of benefits (including retirement, health, life insurance, Thrift Savings Plan, etc.) is available.
+All employees of the Federal Government are subject to the conflict-of-interest statutes and regulations, including the Standards of Ethical Conduct.
+Additional information regarding the NIA/IRP is available at the following website: www.irp.nia.nih.gov.

-To apply, please send cover letter, curriculum vitae and bibliography (including a description of mentoring and outreach activities, especially those involving women and persons from other groups which are underrepresented in biomedical research), statement of research interest (1-2 pages), and three letters of recommendation to: Jamie Hertzfelt, Intramural Program Specialist; Office of the Scientific Director, Vacancy #NIA-IRP-19-01, National Institute on Aging, NIH Biomedical Research Center, 251 Bayview Blvd., Suite 100, Room 04C232, Baltimore, Maryland 21224 or email firstname.lastname@example.org.
-The first review of applications will begin on or about January 2, 2019, but applications will be accepted until the position is filled.
+To apply, please send cover letter, curriculum vitae and bibliography, one-page mentoring and diversity impact statement, specifically detailing activities involving women and persons from other groups which are underrepresented in biomedical research, a statement of research interests and vision (1-2 pages) in a single PDF, and arrange to have three letters of recommendation directly sent to: Angela Prazak, Supervisory Management Analyst, Office of the Scientific Director, National Institute on Aging; Vacancy #NIA-IRP-23-01-AP; via email: firstname.lastname@example.org.
+Applications, including letters of recommendation (sent directly from the letter writer), must reference Vacancy #NIA-IRP-23-01-AP for consideration.
+The first round of reviews is expected to occur on or about April 22, 2023; however, applications will be accepted until the positions are filled.